Sustainable Business Engagement and Outreach

 Walker College International Programs

-• United Nations Climate Negotiations [ECO 4530/5530] This course aims to provide students with a comprehensive understanding of the fundamental issues regarding climate change, the negotiations process and the political dynamics of the UNFCCC.
-The course is intended to develop students’ analytical thinking and experiential learning at the international level – including the potential opportunity to attend COP 27 in Sharm El-Sheikh, Egypt.
-This program is open to MBA, Honors and undergraduate students.
+• United Nations Climate Negotiations [ECO 4530/5530] This course aims to provide students with a comprehensive understanding of the fundamental issues regarding climate change, the negotiations process, and the political dynamics of the UNFCCC.
+The course is intended to develop students’ analytical thinking and experiential learning at the international level – including the potential opportunity to attend the COP Conference.
+This program is open to MBA, Honors, and undergraduate students.

 • William R. Holland International Impact Exchange Program This immersive international impact exchange program explores Asia and the US in a changing world.
 A unique international learning journey allows participants to explore business design and comprehensive internationalization strategies by visiting with organizations and individuals shaping the business landscapes across Asia and the world.